ironcev/thp.im/_posts/2013-05-31-stack-trace-art.md

 ![Space Invaders Exception](/resources/stack-trace-art/space-invaders-exception-stack-trace-art.png)

 Like every other art, the Stack Trace Art can be used to convey feelings.
-Injecting the burning heart of desire into the code of that French girl is a good way to show what you feel about her:
+Injecting the burning heart of desire into the code of the girl you like is a good way to show what you feel about her:

 ![The Burning Heart of Desire Exception](/resources/stack-trace-art/the-burning-heart-of-desire-exception-stack-trace-art.png)